ATE Insurance and Outlay Funding for Scottish Commercial, Clinical Negligence and Personal Injury Disputes

 Why use Temple ATE insurance and outlay funding?

 Temple Legal Protection and Temple Funding are market-leading providers of ATE insurance and outlay funding that helps reduce the financial risks of litigation for your clients.
-We provide a unique and professional way of working in partnership with law firms.
-This ensures we deliver consistent, excellent service.
+We offer a professional and collaborative approach to working with law firms, delivering a consistent and high standard of service.
 Both are fully accredited and regulated by the Financial Conduct Authority.

-Our ATE insurance (also known as litigation insurance) is ‘A’ Rated and provided in partnership with Royal & Sun Alliance (RSA), one of the largest and strongest insurers in the UK.
+Our ATE insurance (also known as litigation insurance) is ‘A’ Rated and provided in partnership with Intact Insurance UK Limited.
 It can be used in almost all types of commercial dispute.
-These includes professional negligence, insolvency and property disputes.
+These include professional negligence, insolvency and property disputes.

 - Click here for a full list of the commercial dispute case types